COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 / Function description:

-- `Start`: The `Start` method is called on the first frame of the scene, we use this method to enable particle effects
+- `Start`: The `Start` method is called on the first frame of the scene.
+We use this method to enable particle effects.
 - `Quit`:  The `Quit` method handles the click event from the Quit button in the Main Menu.
 When the Quit button is clicked, the Quit method uses the `Application.Quit` function from the Unity API to quit the game.
 - `Volume`:  The `Volume` method handles input change events from the Volume slider in the Main Menu.
 The `Volume` method in the `MainMenuButtons` class uses the singleton Game Manager instance to globally set the volume across the game.
 - `Particles`:  The `Particles` method is called in response to the `Particles` settings changing in the Settings sub-menu of the Main Menu.
 When called, the `Particles` method forwards its argument to the singleton `GameManager` object, which then globally sets particle settings.
-This system allows users to specify whether they would like particles to be displayed in the game so we can ensure that users with low-end hardware can turn off computationally expensive particle rendering, which ensures that they can still have a smooth experience while playing the game.
+This system allows users to specify whether they would like particles to be displayed in the game, so that it can be ensured that users with low-end hardware can turn off computationally expensive particle rendering, guaranteeing that they can still have a smooth gameplay experience.
 - `FullScreen`:  The `FullScreen` method toggles whether the game is to be played in full screen.
 - `MainMenu`:  The `MainMenu` method initialises the `MainMenu` scene by setting the components of the Main Menu to be visible to the user.
 - `OptionsMenu`:  The `OptionsMenu` method displays the game options that the player can control alongside sliders, toggle buttons and dropdowns to manipulate their values.